-[Update: Expected in 2022] Google working on Home web client for new Nest Cam Battery & Nest Doorbell Battery but no ETA
+[Update: Rolling out] Google working on Home web client for new Nest Cam Battery & Nest Doorbell Battery but no ETA

 New updates are being added at the bottom of this story…….

 Original story (published on August 31, 2021) follows:

 Google has slowly been integrating its Nest smart home brand into its own fold over the past few years.
 The advantage of this is that one can mix smart displays and other devices that connect to Google Assistant.

 Two newly released devices that are proof of this integration are the Nest Cam Battery and Nest Doorbell Battery.
 The latter has no sign of any Nest branding upfront.

 Instead, all you get is Google’s familiar G logo indicating that Nest has indeed been gobbled by Google.
 The smart Doorbell is also cheaper than the first-gen, has a better design, and is battery-powered just like its name indicates.

 As for the Nest Cam, it is the first in second-gen doorbells and cameras from the device maker.
 The cam is designed for indoor and outdoor use and comes with person, animal, and vehicle detection.